David Garnett: Work

-Needing money, in 1919 Garnett wrote a sensational novel called Dope Darling : A Story of Cocaine, set during the First World War, which tells the story of an affair between a young medical student and a night-club singer and drug addict called Claire Plowman.
+Needing money, in 1919 Garnett wrote a sensational novel called Dope Darling: A Story of Cocaine, set during the First World War, which tells the story of an affair between a young medical student and a night-club singer and drug addict called Claire Plowman.
 According to a biographer of Garnett, Claire bore a striking resemblance to Betty May, with a nod to Lilian Shelley.
 For this, he used the pen name of Leda Burke.

 A prominent member of the Bloomsbury Group, Garnett received literary recognition when his novel Lady into Fox, an allegorical fantasy, was awarded the 1922 James Tait Black Memorial Prize for fiction.
 He ran a bookshop near the British Museum with Francis Birrell during the 1920s.
 He also founded (with Francis Meynell) the Nonesuch Press.
 He wrote the novel Aspects of Love (1955), on which the later Andrew Lloyd Webber musical of the same name would be based.

 Garnett published a memoir, The Golden Echo in 1953.
 Subsequently, he wrote two further volumes under the title The Golden Echo with subtitles The Flowers of the Forest (1955), and The Familiar Faces (1962).
 In this memoir, Garnett described the English literary circles he moved among, including the Bloomsbury group.

 Personal life

-His first wife was the illustrator Rachel "Ray" Marshall (1891–1940), sister of the translator and diarist Frances Partridge.
+He first married, in 1921, the illustrator Rachel Alice "Ray" Marshall (1891–1940), sister of the translator and diarist Frances Partridge.
 He and Ray, whose woodcuts appear in some of Garnett's books, had two sons, the older of whom was Richard Garnett (1923–2013), the writer.
-Ray died relatively young of breast cancer.
+Rachel Garnett died of breast cancer in 1940.